-Cash Contributions (optional retirement and cash savings) – $1,821
+Cash Contributions (optional retirement and cash savings) – $1,821/year

 The average American family contributes $150 a month to their retirement plans and/or to their personal savings – and that’s a commendable thing.
 In fact, this is one part of a budget that should grow bigger while other parts grow smaller.